openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 update(table: string, values: ValuesBucket, predicates: DataSharePredicates):Promise&lt;number&gt;

-Updates data in the database based on the specified **DataSharePredicates** object.
+Updates data in the RDB store based on the specified **DataSharePredicates** object.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core